0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Sizzle/Sizzle.md

 ![winrm-success-amanda](winrm-success-amanda.jpg)

-Note: the PEM pass phrase is the one you were required to enter when generating the private key and CSR with `openssl`
+Note: the PEM pass phrase is the one you were asked to enter when generating the private key and CSR with `openssl`

 ### Back to `BloodHound` graphs: Kerberoastable Users
 Inspecting the query `List all Kerberoastable Accounts` shows us that a user called `mrlky` is vulnerable.